enyac-group/MaxEVA/README.md

 # MaxEVA: Maximizing the Efficiency of Matrix Multiplication on Versal AI Engine (FPT'23)

-This is the official github repo of the MaxEVA paper published at FPT2023 Conference.
+This is the official github repo of the MaxEVA paper published at FPT 2023 Conference.

 Available preprint on arxiv: **XXXXXXXXXXXXXXXXXXXXXX**